Nb1X/RobloxID-Finder/README.md

 Q : On what OSes your software is available?

-A : Our software is Windows-only.
-If you're using Linux, try running it with Wine.
+A : Our software is Windows-only right now.

 Q : Why your software is only available on Windows and not Mac OS?